MED TV: Programs and audience

 MED TV Programmes were a varied mix from children's programs, music, documentaries and news broadcasts.
 A program in which Kurdish books written in the three scripts of Arabic, Kyrillic and Latin were discussed, was moderated by a journalist of Özgür Gündem.
 It broadcast to Europe, North Africa and the Middle East.
 Its primary audience was in the Middle East where it was seen by many as a refreshing source of information outside of state censorship.
 It also has a large audience amongst the Kurdish population scattered throughout Europe.
 In Turkey, it was forbidden to watch Med TV, people were arrested for having been caught watching its programs.
 The police would search for satellite dishs in Diyarbakır, which they'd confiscate.
 Turkey saw MED TV as a part of the Kurdistan Workers' Party (PKK), which it classifies as a terrorist organization.
-None the less its shows were very popular amongst Kurds in Turkey.
+Nonetheless its shows were very popular amongst Kurds in Turkey.

 Organization

 At its establishment in 1995, thirteen media workers employed at the Television.
-Most were amateurs, only one had a education in the field.
+Most were amateurs, only one had an education in the field.
 The company expanded its activities significantly until in 1997, the television counted with 250 employees.
 The TV had close ties with the newspaper Özgür Gündem, whose chief-editor Gurbetelli Ersöz was also MED TVs chief-editor for Turkish Kurdistan.